evkx/evkx.github.io/content/models/hiphi/x/X_4_Seater/_index.md

 ## User interface and control

 The HiPhi X 4 Seater has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments).
 In addition, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) in the center console  and one [infotainment screen](../../../../technology/userinterface/screens/#front-passenger-screen) in front of the passenger seat.
-The  screen behind the steering wheel integrated into the dashboard is 14.0 inches large .
-The touch screen at the top of the center console is 16.9 inches large .
-The touch screen in front of the passenger in the dashboard is 19.9 inches large .
+The  screen behind the steering wheel integrated into the dashboard is 14.0 inches large.
+The touch screen at the top of the center console is 16.9 inches large.
+The touch screen in front of the passenger in the dashboard is 19.9 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.